 Increased Physical Activity

 Cycling is a great way to increase your physical activity.
 If you are not active, it can be hard to start.
 Cycling is a low-impact activity that you can do at your own pace.
-Having increased physical activity will create more muscle mass and make it easier when managing diabetes.
+Increasing your physical activity will create more muscle mass and make it easier to manage diabetes.

-As you can see, there are many benefits of cycling for diabetics.
-However, there are also some things you need to watch out for while riding.
+As you can see, there are many benefits of cycling for people with diabetes.
+However, you also need to watch out for some things while riding.

 Things to Watch Out for While Cycling